Towards Understanding the Condensation of Neural Networks at Initial Training: Related works

 \section{Related works}

-A research line studies how initialization affects the weight evolution of NNs with a sufficiently large or infinite width.
-For example, with an initialization in the neural tangent kernel (NTK) regime or lazy training regime (weights change slightly during the training), the gradient flow of infinite-width NN, can be approximated by a linear dynamics of random feature model ~\citep{jacot2018neural,arora2019exact,zhang2019type,weinan2020comparative,chizat2019note}, whereas for the initialization in the mean-field regime (weights change significantly during the training), the gradient flow of infinite-width NN exhibits highly nonlinear dynamics~\citep{mei2019mean,rotskoff2018parameters,chizat2018global,sirignano2018mean}. \cite{pellegrini2020analytic} analyze how the dynamics of each parameter transforms from a lazy regime (NTK initialization) to a rich regime (mean-field initialization) for an two-layer infinite-width ReLU NN to perform a linearly separable classification task with infinite data. \cite{luo2021phase} systematically study the effect of initialization for two-layer ReLU NN with infinite width by establishing a phase diagram, which shows three distinct regimes, i.e., linear regime (similar to the lazy regime), critical regime and condensed regime (similar to the rich regime), based on the relative change of input weights as the width approaches infinity, which tends to $0$, $O(1)$ and $+\infty$, respectively. \cite{luo2021phase} also empirically find that, in the condensed regime, the features of hidden neurons (orientation of the input weight) condense in several isolated orientations, which is a strong feature learning behavior, an important characteristic of deep learning, however, in \cite{luo2021phase}, it is not clear how general of the condensation when other activation functions are used and why there is condensation.
+\citet{luo2021phase} systematically study the effect of initialization for two-layer ReLU NN with infinite width by establishing a phase diagram, which shows three distinct regimes, i.e., linear regime (similar to the lazy regime) ~\citep{jacot2018neural,arora2019exact,zhang2019type,weinan2020comparative,chizat2019note}, critical regime \citep{mei2019mean,rotskoff2018parameters,chizat2018global,sirignano2018mean} and condensed regime (non-linear regime), based on the relative change of input weights as the width approaches infinity, which tends to $0$, $O(1)$ and $+\infty$, respectively. \citet{zhou2022empirical} make a step towards drawing a phase diagram for three-layer ReLU NNs with infinite width, revealing the possibility of completely different dynamics (linear, critical and condensed dynamics) emerging within a deep NN for its different layers.
+As shown in \citet{luo2021phase}, two-layer ReLU NNs with infinite width do not condense in the neural tangent kernel (NTK) regime , slightly condense in the mean-field regime, and clearly condense in the non-linear regime.
+However, in \citet{luo2021phase}, it is not clear how general the condensation phenomenon is when other activation functions are used and why there is condensation.

+\citet{zhang2021embedding,zhang2021hierarchical,fukumizu2000local,fukumizu2019semi,simsek2021geometry} propose a general Embedding Principle of loss landscape of DNNs that unravels a hierarchical structure of the loss landscape of NNs, i.e., loss landscape of an DNN contains all critical points of all the narrower DNNs.
+The embedding principle shows that a large DNN can experience critical points where the DNN condenses and its output is the same as that of a much smaller DNN.
+However, the embedding principle does not explain how the training can take the DNN to such critical points.